shakfu/py-js/README.md

 ## Preface

 This project provides a number of implementations of python3 externals for use in a live Max environment.
-If you are only interested in using python3 with Max in an offline capacity, check out the [py2max](https://github.com/shakfu/py2max) project.
-Otherwise, read on!

-The python3 externals are as follows (in order of relative maturity):
+Over the course of this project, a number of python3 externals have been developed:

 name     | sdk        | lang   | description
 :------- | :--------- | :----: | :---------------------------------------------------